apache/trafficserver/doc/admin-guide/logging/rotation.en.rst

 You can fine-tune log file rolling settings for individual log files in the ``log.*`` specification in :file:`logging.yaml`.
-The custom log file uses the rolling settings provided in the relevant ``log`` function call, which override the default settings you specify in Traffic Manager or :file:`records.config` described above.
+The custom log file uses the rolling settings provided in the relevant ``log`` function call, which override the default settings you specify in Traffic Manager or :file:`records.yaml` described above.

 .. _admin-logging-retention: